J.D. Davis Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Dodgers pitching staff ranks 16th in MLB.
+- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 15th in the league.

-- The Dodgers have a 4.48 team ERA that ranks 21st among all league pitching staffs.
+- The Dodgers' 4.49 team ERA ranks 21st among all MLB pitching staffs.

-- Dodgers pitchers combine to surrender 88 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Dodgers pitchers combine to rank 23rd in baseball in home runs surrendered (89 total, 1.3 per game).

+- Miller (3-0) takes the mound for the Dodgers in his fifth start of the season.
+He has a .78 ERA in 23 2/3 innings pitched, with 23 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.